curve

 Product Management teams are responsible for guiding the development of a product from idea to launch and successful user adoption, as part of product lifecycle management.
 They act as the bridge between business, technology and customer needs to ensure each product experience is optimized.

-A key part of a product management strategy is to personalize the user experience of products and services, alongside the Customer Experience (CX) and Service Design teams.
-A customer centric product development approach closely aligns user experience and Customer Experience, which is where we see the benefits of user journey mapping as a key tool for multiple teams to work together to design an optimized experience.
+With Cemantica’s Journey Value Management Platform (JVMP), a customer centric product development approach closely aligns user experience and Customer Experience, which is where we see the benefits of user journey mapping as a key tool for multiple teams to work together to design an optimized experience andoperationalize improvements through orchestration and engagement, and measure the business value delivered by every change.

 What is User Experience design?